purseclab/DnD/README.md

 </p>
 DND is the first compiler- and ISA-agnostic deep neural network (DNN) decompiler capable of extracting DNN models from compiled binaries.
 You can find the details in the paper published at Usenix Security 2022.

-We will be pushing more code and the instructions!
+We will be pushing more code and the instructions on how to run the code.